 Killary Harbour extends 16km (10 miles) inland from the Wild Atlantic Way to its head at Aasleagh, below Aasleagh falls right within the Connemara Loop.
 The Harbour forms the border between Mayo and Galway and the area certainly contains some of the most spectacular scenery in the Irish west.

+One of Irelands most notorious historical landmarks is Kilmainham Gaol.
 Opened in 1796 and closed in 1924 Kilmainham is a stark reminder of how the Irish were treated during those times.
 Today the museum stands as a monument to the civil war and all of Ireland’s rebellions and uprisings.
 It is a haunting place and a must-see when visiting Ireland.

-The Sanctuary of Our Lady of Knock usually is a Catholic pilgrimage site and National Shrine in the village of Knock, County Mayo, Ireland, where observers believed that there was an apparition of the Blessed Virgin Mary, Saint Joseph, Saint John the Evangelist, angels, and Jesus Christ in 1879.
+A very popular landmark and tourist attraction is the Sanctuary of Our Lady of Knock usually is a Catholic pilgrimage site and National Shrine in the village of Knock, County Mayo, Ireland, where observers believed that there was an apparition of the Blessed Virgin Mary, Saint Joseph, Saint John the Evangelist, angels, and Jesus Christ in 1879.

 The flattish summit of the mountain Knocknarea Sligo is topped by the massive Queen Maeve’s Cairn, The ancient stone cairn looms over Sligo town.
 From the parking lot, it is a walk up a neat path and it takes around 40 to 45 minutes to reach Queen Maeve’s Cairn.
 The cairn is about 10 meters high and is visible for miles around.

 The real highlight of visiting Kylemore Abbey is strolling the 6-acre Victorian Walled Garden.
-The buildings are beautifully restored and there are woodland walks, gurgling streams, nature trains and play trails for the children.
+The buildings are beautifully restored and there are woodland walks, gurgling streams, nature trails and play trails for the children.